Need to talk? Call 1800 882 436.

 Your baby's growth and development - 7 months old

 Your baby is now growing up fast.
-They may well be sitting on their own, eating solid foods — although breastmilk or formula will still be their main source of nutrition — and understanding more about what you want from them.
+They may well be sitting on their own, eating some solid foods — although breastmilk or formula will still be their main source of nutrition — and understanding more about the world around them.
 It's an exciting time to watch them grow.

 Understanding baby growth charts